rileymiller/riley-miller-personal-site/content/blog/c++-stl-set/index.md

 ![Step 7 of Set Iteration](./set-iteration-step-7.png)

-The program will now clean up the iterator defined in the loop control as show in the left side of the memory frame.
+The program will now clean up the iterator defined in the loop control as shown in the left side of the memory frame.

 ### Output
 This code snippet prints out the contents of the set as shown below: